-In the code example above, the circuit breaker policy is configured so it breaks or opens the circuit when there have been five exceptions when retrying the Http requests.
-Then, 30 seconds will be the duration or the break.
+In the code example above, the circuit breaker policy is configured so it breaks or opens the circuit when there have been five consecutive faults when retrying the Http requests.
+When that happens, the circuit will break for 30 seconds: in that period, calls will be failed immediately by the circuit-breaker rather than actually be placed.
+The policy automatically interprets relevant exceptions and HTTP status codes as faults.

-Circuit breakers should also be used to redirect requests to a fallback infrastructure if you had issues in a particular resource that is deployed in a different environment than the client application or service that is performing the HTTP call.
-That way, if there is an outage in the datacenter that impacts only your backend microservices but not your client applications, the client applications can redirect to the fallback services.
+Circuit breakers should also be used to redirect requests to a fallback infrastructure if you had issues in a particular resource that's deployed in a different environment than the client application or service that's performing the HTTP call.
+That way, if there's an outage in the datacenter that impacts only your backend microservices but not your client applications, the client applications can redirect to the fallback services.
 Polly is planning a new policy to automate this failover policy scenario.